ssc-sp/datahub-docs/InstallationGuide/01-Create-Repositories.md

 1. Run `terraform init` to initialize the terraform backend.
 1. Run `terraform plan` to ensure that the infrastructure is configured correctly.
 1. Run `terraform apply` to deploy the infrastructure.

+### Create the DataHub Projects infrastructure template repository

+1. Create an empty repository in your Azure DevOps organization.
+1. Create the folder path `/terraform/projects/` in the repository by creating a readme.md at that path.